 In my Complete Mountain Biking Guide, I explained that there are four types of riders: occasional, beginners, fitness enthusiasts, and experts.
-Mountain bikes under $500 are perfect for occasional riders and beginners, who do not want to spend too much money but want to get a decent bicycle.
+These entry level mountain bikes are perfect for occasional riders and beginners, who do not want to spend too much money but want to get a decent bicycle.

 If you are just starting to explore the world of mountain biking and use your bike for weekend rides or staying fit, you will be more than happy with your new 500-dollar bike.

-I decided to help you out by creating a list of the best mountain bikes under $500, and use my experience with them to show you what’s good and not so great about them.
+I decided to help you out by creating a list of the best budget mountain bikes and use my experience with them to show you what’s good and not so great about them.

 GT Aggressor is a line of cheap mountain bikes that offers three 27.5” models to choose from.
 They are called Sport, Comp, and Expert, each costing around 30-40 dollars more than the previous one.
 These bikes are nice looking – all three models are black with vibrant colors for contrast, which makes them stand out on the road.